 If you don’t want to see nude people on the beach then don’t go to these beaches.
 Don’t go to them with the intention of being deliberately “offended”.
 Believe it or not, people actually do that.

-My advice would be – If you haven’t tried it – don’t knock it.
+My advice is: If you haven’t tried it, don’t knock it.
 Perhaps your holiday in Fuerteventura is the ideal time to give it a go.

 Fuerteventura Beaches Video